bitcoin-santa-cruz/ethereum-101/using-geth.md

 Add geth to your path.
 Searching "add to path {your operating system}" with the appropriate substitution and minus the braces and quotes should bring up some decent instructions to learn from.

 Next is setting up a private blockchain to test with.
 Go into the provided geth-toolkit and launch the appropriate setupChain script:
 .sh for Linux (and I think OSX as well but my experience with it is very limited, contributions to improve these instructions are invited!)
 .ps1 for Windows 8/10 (for older Windows versions you can rename .ps1 to .bat)
+If geth spits out a couple messages, exits, and you now have a freshly created testchain folder, then everything probably did what it was supposed to.

 Follow that up with the corresponding runChain.